-How to setup Virtual DNS:
+How to setup the DNS Firewall:

 To login, go to cloudflare.com/login.
 Next, find your user email or username in the top right corner, and click on that.
 That will bring up a menu of accounts you are a part of.

 A modal will pop up with a form you will need to fill in.
 The first field you will need to enter is a name for the DNS cluster.
-The name will appear inside your Virtual DNS management panel for you as reference.
+The name will appear inside your DNS Firewall management panel for you as reference.

 Next, enter in your nameserver IP addresses.
 This will tell CloudFlare where to find your nameservers to fetch DNS answers from.